Configure a fake motor

 For example, you can use a fake

-component as a placeholder while waiting on a hardware shipment, so that other components that depend on this motor (for example, a base) won’t fail to initialize, and your SDK code won’t throw errors when it fails to find a physical motor connected to your robot.
+component as a placeholder while waiting on a hardware shipment, so that other components that depend on this motor (for example, a base) won’t fail to initialize, and your control code won’t throw errors when it fails to find a physical motor connected to your machine.

 Select the motor